PapaJedder/letsfilipino/about.md

 ---
-layout: default
+layout: single
 title: About
 order: 9
 ---

-This site is under construction
+About: This site is under construction